Fire Cadet Program

 - Eyesight corrected to 20/20 and color vision acceptable.

 - Applicant must successfully pass the 6 month Probationary period and an oral interview.

 New Cadets are currently accepted into the program twice a year.

-For more information on the Fire Cadet Program, email the Cadet Coordinator at firstname.lastname@example.org .
+Click here for more information on the Fire Cadet Program and to contact the Cadet Coordinator.